 2. Best Prescription-Strength: Amazon Basic Care All Day Allergy

 Touted as original prescription strength, Amazon's Basic Care All Day Allergy is a non-drowsy antihistamine tablet for indoor and outdoor allergy symptoms.
 The main active ingredient, cetirizine hydrochloride, is the same as the one in Zyrtec.
-These 10 mg tablets are gluten-free and effective for 24 hours.
+These 10-milligram tablets are gluten-free and effective for 24 hours.

-Keep in mind that, as with prescription drugs, OTC meds come with a risk of side effects, Dr. Kalra says.
+Keep in mind that, as with prescription drugs, some of these strongest OTC allergy medicines come with a risk of side effects, Dr. Kalra says.
 For meds made with cetirizine, these include dry mouth, tiredness, stomach pain, diarrhea and vomiting, per the U.S. National Library of Medicine.

 These meds also aren't right for everyone.
 Anyone with a history of eye disease or underlying uncontrolled conditions, such as diabetes, should be especially cautious about starting an OTC medication without discussing it with their doctor, Dr. Kalra says.